20 digital archival prints in a boxed limited edition of 30. October 2018

 -Stephanie L. Hawkins, American Iconographic, National Geographic and the Visual Imagination

 All of the content in this edition, including the title, Make the World Run More Smoothly, is sourced from my collection of over 100 years' worth of National Geographic magazines.
 I have always been drawn to the textured, expansive and remote imagery of the diverse landscapes Nat Geo captures.
-Even as a child, I was influenced by the way Nat Geo portrayed history through the visual documentation of culture and the natural world.
-The articles gave me a global sense of the world, it altered my perspective to encompass a broader scope of humanity.
-Nat Geo included powerful and memorable content, prioritizing quality photography, maps and illustrations.
+When I was young, the articles gave me a global sense of the world with the visual documentation of culture and the natural world as well as memorable content with high quality documentary photography.